- Receive free personal tax preparation by a Certified Tax Preparer, in about an hour.

 - At the same time, with the average refund topping $2,800, you may prefer to have less tax withheld upfront, so you receive more in your paychecks and get a smaller refund at tax time.

-If you received unemployment income in 2021, it is likely you will owe some amount when you file your tax return.
+If you received unemployment income, it is likely you will owe some amount when you file your tax return.
 Ask your tax preparer about how to set up a payment plan to help you repay the tax you owe.

 Visit the IRS central info hub for taxpayers, businesses, and others affected by the coronavirus.
 This page is updated as new information is available.